QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     any(bools)  # False if all are False and True otherwise

-The full list of Python built-ins is `here <https://docs.python.org/2/library/functions.html>`_
+The full list of Python built-ins is `here <https://docs.python.org/2/library/functions.html>`_.

-Now let's talk some more about user-defined functions constructed using the keyword ``def``
+Now let's talk some more about user-defined functions constructed using the keyword ``def``.

 Why Write Functions?